Chukwu3meka/Bug-Tracker/README.md

 ### Todo

-1. fix open bug color in bug stat
-2. delete mock db
-3. All developers must belong to a team, such that only developers working on specific platform can be assigned
+1. All developers must belong to a team, such that only developers working on specific platform can be assigned
-4. disable future date in add-bugs

-### Findings

-1. Overflow: hidden on parent div also affects child sticky